-Every year, Ako Aotearoa co-funds a range of projects aimed at improving tertiary sector teaching and learning and creating system-wide change.
+Each year, Ako Aotearoa normally co-funds a range of projects aimed at improving tertiary sector teaching and learning and creating system-wide change.

 Every project we fund is a partnership, where each partner shares project costs and takes responsibility for the project's success and outcomes, as well as its potential impact on the sector.

-The projects we co-fund typically build capability, encourage collaboration and showcase the work that makes the most positive difference for tertiary sector teachers, organisations and learners.
+The projects we co-fund typically build capability, encourage collaboration and influence changes that make a positive difference for tertiary sector teachers, organisations and learners.